 On the Adventure Pack, if you hold the appropriate licence, you can ride a Motorbike on road over 125cc, and on the Extreme Adventure Pack, you can ride a motorbike off-road under 250cc.
 Again in both instances, you must wear a crash helmet.
 In all cases, if you ride any motorbike without a crash helmet, you have no cover whatsoever!

-If you are riding pillion, please ensure that the driver of the vehicle has the correct licence, otherwise, you may well find yourself uninsured in the event of a claim.
+If you are riding pillion, please ensure that the driver of the vehicle has a full motorcycle driving licence, otherwise, you may well find yourself uninsured in the event of a claim.

-We only provide coverage for occasional motorbike use.
-If you use a motorbike as your primary mode of transportation or plan to go on a motorbike tour, we cannot offer coverage.
-Due to a series of accidents resulting in life-changing injuries and the remote location of the “Ha Giang Loop”, which would require over 12 hours to reach a hospital, we are unable to cover this route, whether you are riding or a passenger.
+We only offer coverage for infrequent motorbike use.
+If you intend to use a motorbike as your main form of transport or plan to engage in motorcycle touring, we cannot provide coverage.
+Motorcycle touring refers to taking a lengthy trip on your motorcycle with your luggage for overnight stays.
+Due to a number of accidents that have led to life-altering injuries and the isolated nature of the “Ha Giang Loop,” which would take over 12 hours to reach a hospital, we are unable to provide coverage for this route, regardless of whether you are riding or a passenger.

 Motorbike Taxis: You are covered when riding pillion on a Motorbike Taxi under 125cc and wear a crash helmet.
 You will come across Motorbike Taxis throughout Asia and in some parts of South America.
 They are cheap, but many are unregulated, and the drivers have in some cases, no licence, insurance, nor training and may well be intoxicated by alcohol or drugs.
 The bikes themselves are usually poorly maintained.
 In the case of an accident and a subsequent medical claim, you may find yourself uninsured.
 So, we have one word of advice when it comes to Motorbike Taxis.
 Don’t.